7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 • Four treasure soup

-LOOK & FEEL: The ambience at Madame Fan is classy, elegant, and modern chic with a house DJ that spins different genres to complement your experience.
+LOOK & FEEL: The ambiance at Madame Fan is classy, elegant, and modern chic with a house DJ that spins different genres to complement your experience.

 NOTE: Reservation is recommended